ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 - A Pull Request (PR) is a formal mechanism for requesting that changes that you have made to one repository are integrated (merged) into another repository.
-- Making a PR on GitHub is pretty simple.
-The steps that lead up to the PR depend your GitHub Workflow
+- The steps that lead up to
+  the PR depend your GitHub Workflow
 - Two commonly used GitHub Worflows are **Git Feature Branch Workflow** and **Forking Workflow**.
 The former is appropriate for teams of collaborators